-Example 1: The customer wants to collect and analyze total hydrocarbons and isopropyl alcohol on a single 566 badge.
-But customer service calls and says it can’t be done.
-The customer is confused because both Total Hydrocarbons and IPA can be collected and analyzed on the 566.
-Computer service insists Total Hydrocarbons is a list C chemical and IPA is a list A chemical and can’t be analyzed on the same badge.
+Example 1: The customer wants to collect and analyze total hydrocarbons and isopropyl alcohol on a single 566 badge, but customer service calls and says it can’t be done.
+The customer is confused because both total hydrocarbons and IPA can be collected and analyzed on the 566.
+Customer service insists total hydrocarbons is a list C chemical and IPA is a list A chemical and therefore can’t be analyzed on the same badge.

 - List A: Carbon disulfide is the primary solvent for extracting (nonpolar) chemicals from carbon.
-So, hexane, xylenes are OK, but methanol and acetone are not.
-Their recoveries are too low.
-But, if you add another solvent (co-solvent) to the mix, you can add many polar chemicals to the list.
-Alcohols, ketones, acetates.
+So, hexane and xylenes are OK, but methanol and acetone are not because their recoveries are too low.
+However, if you add another solvent (co-solvent) to the mix, you can add many polar chemicals to the list, including alcohols, ketones, and acetates.
 At AT Labs, we use benzyl alcohol.
 So, our standard solvent mixture is 97% carbon disulfide and 3% benzyl alcohol.
 For most badges received, this is an excellent solvent mixture.
-However, when you analyze for “Total Hydrocarbons,” you have to use a solvent mixture that doesn’t block the scan.
-Approximately, C4 through C15.
-And benzyl alcohol blocks C11 through C13.
-So you can’t analyze for IPA without the co-solvent, you can’t analyze Total Hydrocarbons with the co-solvent.
+However, when you analyze for “Total Hydrocarbons,” you have to use a solvent mixture that doesn’t block the scan, which covers approximately C4 through C15.
+Benzyl alcohol blocks C11 through C13, so you can’t analyze for IPA without the co-solvent, and you can’t analyze Total Hydrocarbons with the co-solvent.

 On the Sampling Guide, we show which chemicals can be analyzed together in the Test Group column.
-All chemicals with the same Test Group can be analyzed together (unless the Test Group is blank.)
-The new Guide allows you to filter on Test Group, so you can see everything that can be analyzed together.
-Keep in mind this works for other badges, like amines, aldehydes, and metals.
+All chemicals within the same Test Group can be analyzed together (unless the Test Group is blank.)
+The guide allows you to filter by Test Group, so you can see everything that can be analyzed together.
+Keep in mind this works for other badges and chemicals as well, like amines, aldehydes, and metals.

-Lab Report FAQs - How do I read my lab report?
+How do I read my lab report?
+(Detailed version)

 Why doesn't my report tell me if I passed or failed?

-Most commonly, a customer will use our badges to monitor a person performing a regular work task for a STEL (15 minutes) or PEL (8 hours).
-Then they will compare the result to a published OSHA limit.
-If this were the only task that customers performed, and there were OSHA STELs and PELs for all chemicals, we would be able to set up a reporting mechanism that would flag the result as a “pass” or “fail.”
+Most commonly, a customer will use our badges to monitor a person performing a regular work task for a STEL (15 minutes) or PEL (8 hours), then they will compare their result to a published OSHA limit.
+If this was the only task that customers performed, and there were OSHA STELs and PELs for all chemicals, we would be able to set up a reporting mechanism that would flag the result as a “pass” or “fail”.
 However, this is not the case.
-Customers perform all kinds of different monitoring and use regulatory limits from several different agencies while evaluating their results.
+Customers perform all kinds of different monitoring and use regulatory limits from several different agencies when evaluating their results.
 There is too much variety to set up a pass/fail system that would be acceptable for all our customers.

 If you need assistance interpreting your report, feel free to contact us.
 We will point to the Concentration Found column and if applicable, the available regulatory limits.
-However, keep in mind, we are not a trained safety officer performing evaluations on your site and can not make safety decisions for you.
-If you need the services of a certified industrial hygienist, we have many as our customers and can probably find some that are local to you.
+However, keep in mind, we are not a trained safety officer performing evaluations on your site and cannot make safety decisions for you.
+If you need the services of a certified industrial hygienist, we have many as our customers and can often find one that is local to you.

 What do all the columns on my report mean?

-We have several report formats.
-But this describes our most common report.
+We have several report formats, but this section describes our most common report.
 Open this Example Report to follow along with the numbers below.